Referral Programs 101

-Once the referred user signed up for your service of product, you can identify them to SaaSquatch through the Referral Widget and entice them to start making their own referrals.
+Once the Referred User has signed up for your service or product, you can identify them to SaaSquatch through the Referral Widget and entice them to start making their own referrals.

-Referral SaaSquatch can help you choose the right reward for your Referral Program and provide you with all the caveats and details on the reward fulfillment steps.
+SaaSquatch can help you choose the right reward for your referral program and provide you with all the caveats and details on the reward fulfillment steps.

-Whenever a referred user signs up for your service, Referral SaaSquatch can automatically send the referrer an update on the progress of their referral.
+Whenever a Referred User signs up for your service, SaaSquatch can automatically send the Referrer an update on the progress of their referral.
 This email is a great way to give positive feedback to your users and inform them of any earned rewards.
 We also include the sharing options from the Referral Widget in these emails so the user can easily refer more friends.

 So you have a referral program that’s up and running, great!
 Now let’s go over what you should keep an eye on.